taogen-docs/resources-of-learning/domains/programming-language-resources.md

 - OOP Concepts Booster : Take Your Coding Skills to the Next Level by Rakesh Singh
 - 面向对象是怎样工作的 by [日]平泽章

-Functional Programming
+Functional Programming (FP)

-> Haskell, Scala, Clojure, F#
+> Haskell (2010), Scala (2004), Clojure (2007), F# (2005)

+>While functional programming isn't universally applicable to all problems or scenarios, it provides powerful abstractions, promotes clarity of thought, and addresses many challenges faced by developers in the modern software landscape.

 - The Art of Functional Programming (2022) by Minh Quang Tran
 - An Introduction to Functional Programming Through Lambda Calculus (2011) by Greg Michaelson